gbmhunter/blog/content/electronics/components/diodes/leds/_index.md

       <td>Dominant Wavelength</td>
       <td>\(\lambda_{dom}\)</td>
       <td>nm</td>
       <td>This is the wavelength of the apparent color the human eye "sees" the LED as.
-This is not the same thing as the peak wavelength.</td>
+It is a photometric quantity, and is not the same thing as the peak wavelength.</td>
     </tr>
     <tr>
       <td>Forward Current</td>